oapicf/endoflife.date-api-clients/clients/r/generated/docs/DefaultApi.md

 # Single cycle details
 #
 # prepare function argument(s)
-var_product <- TODO # AnyType | Product URL as per the canonical URL on the endofife.date website var_cycle <- TODO # AnyType | Release Cycle for which the details must be fetched
+var_product <- "product_example" # character | Product URL as per the canonical URL on the endofife.date website
+var_cycle <- "cycle_example" # character | Release Cycle for which the details must be fetched

 api_instance <- DefaultApi$new()
 # to save the result into a file, simply add the optional `data_file` parameter, e.g.